-Berthold Kempinski entered this world on October 10, 1843 in Posen (a former Prussian province, now Poland).
+Berthold Kempinski was born on October 10, 1843 in Posen (a former Prussian province, now Poland).
 As early as 1862, the Kempinski family were successful wine merchants.
-In 1872, the family business expanded to Berlin where Berthold Kempinski opened shop under his own name.
+In 1872, the family business expanded to Berlin where Berthold Kempinski opened a shop under his own name.
 Kempinski Wine Merchants of Berlin proved most promising and became the company’s principal location.
 Thus, the name Kempinski gained world-wide repute.
-Shortly thereafter, Kempinski expanded the business, erecting a restaurant with several dining halls.
+Shortly thereafter, Kempinski expanded the business, building a restaurant with several dining halls.
 Ambitious and purposeful, in 1889 Kempinski followed his expansion plans by opening a restaurant in Leipziger Straße – the largest dining establishment in Berlin.
 Since Berthold and his wife Helena had no sons, they invited their son-in-law, Richard Unger, to join the family enterprise.
 An excellent decision, as Richard significantly contributed to the company’s on-going success and development.

 The legendary Restaurant Kempinski on the corner of Kurfuerstendamm 27 and Fasanenstraße (1928)

-Soaring success was followed by dark disenchantment.
+Huge success was followed by dark disenchantment.
 To escape World War II persecution, Richard Unger emigrated with his family to the United States.
 The National Socialists absorbed M. Kempinski & Co, merging it with the Aryan Aschinger AG.
 Shortly before the war ended, the restaurant at Kurfürstendamm 27 was completely destroyed by fire.
 Massive Berlin bombing flattened the remaining Kempinski properties.

 Still, the name Kempinski survived.
 Dr. Friedrich Unger, son of Richard and grandson of Berthold, returned to Germany after the war.
 In 1951, he began construction of a hotel.
 The address was Kurfürstendamm 27 – precisely where the former Kempinski restaurant once stood.